José Buscaglia Guillermety

-José Buscaglia Guillermety (born in 1938) is an educator and sculptor.
+José Buscaglia Guillermety (born 1938) is an educator and sculptor.
 He is a Fellow of the National Sculptor Society and a founding member of the Academy of Arts and Sciences of Puerto Rico.

 Background

 Buscaglia was born in San Juan, Puerto Rico.
 His father Rafael Buscaglia was a lawyer, banker and an influential political figure within the ranks of The Popular Democratic Party of Puerto Rico.
 Besides being one of the co-founders of the party and the founder of the Banco Gubernamental of Fomento, he also held the cabinet position of Treasurer.
 Buscaglia's mother, Josefina Guillermety, was a student of noted opera singer Antonio Paoli.

 The family lived in the Santurce neighborhood of San Juan and also had a farm in Comerío, a town located in the central mountains of the island.
 There he came into constant contact with nature and peasant culture.
 On one occasion when he was six years old, his father went on a trip to New York City and brought back a box of modeling clay as a gift for his young son.
 Young José became fascinated with the gift and started to model human figures with it.
 His father recognized that his young son had a talent for sculpting and in 1946 enrolled him in an arts school where he was to take lessons from Ismael D'Alzina.
 After attending his regular school, he would go to the arts school and take six hours of sculpting classes per day.